 Join her as she shares the incredible images and adventures that have transformed her into a celebrated global storyteller, photographer, and filmmaker.

 The National Geographic Live Speaker Series is presented as a live speaker with a multi-media presentation, followed by a live Q&A session with the audience.

-This event will take place at the Auditorium Theatre in Chicago on Jan.
-23. Purchase tickets here.
+This event will take place at the Auditorium Theatre in Chicago on Mar.
+13 (rescheduled from Jan.
+23).
+Purchase tickets here.

 You May Also Enjoy